 - Hunter × Hunter has an example.
 The billionaire Battera had a much younger lover who won't accept expensive presents, but only those he makes himself.
 They were even intending to leave his fortune behind to start a new life together until fate intervened.

-- In Mr Satan's case, he knows Gohan isn't marrying Videl for money because, if Gohan wanted Mr Satan's money, he would have just revealed himself as the one who really defeated Cell and sue Mr Satan for the money Mr Satan got from falsely taking credit for the deed.
+- Both Goku and Gohan do this in Dragon Ball, to Chi Chi (daughter of the Ox King) and Videl (daughter of Mr. Hercules Satan) respectively.
+In the second case, Mr. Satan knows Gohan isn't marrying Videl for money because, if Gohan wanted Mr Satan's money, he could have just very easily revealed himself as the one who really defeated Cell and sue Mr Satan for the money that he (Satan) got from falsely taking credit for the deed.

 - In Richie Rich, Richie's girlfriend, Gloria Glad, is notorious at always turning down the luxurious gifts he has offered.
 In fact, she has blown her temper more than once at Richie's more outrageous stunts with his wealth to attempt to impress and he can't seem to remember how much they annoy her.
-In one story, when she all of a sudden starts accepting his gift greedily, it sets off alarm bells with Richie who investigates and learns he is dealing with an imposter who has kidnapped the real Gloria in order to con him out of money.
+In one story, when she all of a sudden starts accepting his gifts greedily, it sets off alarm bells with Richie who investigates and learns he is dealing with an impostor who has kidnapped the real Gloria in order to con him out of money.

 - In one story, he did try to be frugal but a series of coincidences forced him to buy expensive stuff.